-Videos posted to social media should be uploaded to a YouTube Channel to allow closed-captioning.
+- Videos posted to social media should be uploaded to a YouTube Channel to allow closed-captioning.
 Since YouTube automatic captioning can be inaccurate, prepare an accurate transcript and upload it whenever possible.
 The link to the YouTube video can be included as a status update, rather than uploading the video into Facebook.
 This will ensure that visitors will be taken to an accessible video with captioning.
-Videos such as the ALS Ice Bucket Challenge will still be in compliance with just a comprehensive description.
+Non-educational videos such as the Ice Bucket Challenge will still be in compliance with just a comprehensive description.

 - Learn the accessibility requirements and periodically test your content for accessibility.
 Read the Section 508 Standards and the Web Content Accessibility Guidelines (WCAG) 2.0 and other key resources that discuss them.
 Then test your social media content with a screen reader or other type of assistive technology.